stuartellis/sve-personal-website/content/articles/task-runner.md

 Adding _Taskfile.yaml_ files in subdirectories enables you to override the set of tasks for a project when you change your working directory in the project.
 This lets you define sets of tasks that are appropriate to the context.

-The includes feature of Task enables you to define groups of tasks that can be added to any Taskfile.
+The _includes_ feature of Task enables you to define groups of tasks that can be added to any Taskfile.
 These groups automatically become namespaces, which ensures that tasks with the same name do not override each other.
-For example, if you create an include for _python_ and an include for _web_, they may both have a task called _test_, which you can call as _python:task_ and _web:test_.
+For example, if you create an include for _python_ and an include for _web_, they may both have a task called _test_, which you can call as _python:test_ and _web:test_.

 ### Using Includes